volkerrath/Py4MT2/README.md

 _conda activate EM_

+(4) Now the open source toolboxes used need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_).
+For mtpy, download the current development version via the git system.
+Then, enter the download directory 9usually callen _mtpy_) and execute:

+_python setup.py install_

+(5) In order to reproduce the identical behavior of matplotlib, you should copy the included  _matplotlibrc_ file to the appropriate directory.
+Under Linux (Ubuntu), this should be : _$HOME/.config/matplotlib/matplotlibrc_.

 Easiest way to run scripts is using spyder.
 Enjoy!
-This version will run under Python up to 3.7 (3.8 not yet tested).
-To install it in an Linux environment (e.g. Ubuntu, SuSE), you need to the following:

-(1) Download the latest Anaconda or Miniconda version (https://www.anaconda.com/distribution/), and install by runing the downloaded bash script.

-(2) Create an appropriate conda environment (including the necessary prerequisites) by:

-_conda env create -f Py4MT.yml_

-(3) Activate this environment by:

-_conda activate Py4MT_

-(4) Now the open souce toolboxes used need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_). for mtpy, download the current development version via the git system.
-Then, enter the download directory 9usually callen _mtpy_) and execute:

-_python setup.py install_